 TO ALL, HAVE A HAPPY AND HEALTHY HOLIDAY SEASON AND PROSPERITY FOR ALL THE NEW YEARS TO COME!

 Don’t forget to view the INDEX OF AUTHORS’ TALES above of more free reading at Reading Fiction Blog.
 This is a compendium of over 200 short stories by more than 100 famous storytellers of mystery, suspense, supernatural, ghost stories, crime, sci-fi, romance, ‘quiet horror,’ and mainstream fiction.

-Follow or sign up to join me in reading two short stories every month.
-Comments are welcome!
-Feel free to click “LIKE.”
+Follow or sign up to join me in reading one short story every month.

 Other Reading Web Sites to Visit